About The MO HealthNet Division

 MO HealthNet covered services fall into two categories -- mandatory and optional.
 Mandatory services are required by the federal government for all states wishing to have a Medicaid program.
 Optional services may be provided at the state’s discretion.

-The benefit matrix shows the various benefits for each of the MO HealthNet programs and if they also have cost sharing or any co-pays.
+The benefit tables shows the various benefits for each of the MO HealthNet programs and if they also have cost sharing or any co-pays.

 The MO HealthNet Division may provide coverage through the exceptions process for services not covered by MO HealthNet by authorization of 13 Code of State Regulations 70-2.100.
 A provider may request coverage for an item or service under certain conditions of unusual or compelling need.
 The item or service which exceeds the normal MO HealthNet benefits must be needed to sustain the participant’s life, improve the quality of life for the terminally ill, replace an item due to an act of nature or be needed to prevent a higher level of care.
 No exception can be made for items or services that are restricted by State or Federal law or regulation.